 When big cats are hunting, they’ll rarely meet with other cats.
 But they still need to let their neighbours know where they’ve been, and when they’re ready to mate.
-Like her cousins in the wild, your kitten will use a complex system of scent-based signposts to ensure her territory isn’t being over-hunted, and to keep unfamiliar cats away – what’s more, she’ll continually refresh these signposts to keep them up to date.
+Like their cousins in the wild, your kitten will use a complex system of scent-based signposts to ensure their territory isn’t being over-hunted, and to keep unfamiliar cats away – what’s more, they'll continually refresh these signposts to keep them up to date.

-• Get your cat neutered to reduce his or her desire to urine mark
+• Get your cat neutered to reduce their desire to urine mark

 • Avoid using ammonia and chlorine cleaners – these smell similar to cat urine and may actually encourage marking

-• Try not to clean up the wee while your cat’s around – disrupting the scent might make her more stressed
+• Try not to clean up the wee while your cat’s around – disrupting the scent might make them more stressed

 • Clean the affected area with a 10% solution of biological washing powder, and spray it with an alcohol such as surgical spirit

-• Soon after you’ve cleaned the area, encourage your cat to play there – this will help her feel more secure
+• Soon after you’ve cleaned the area, encourage your cat to play there – this will help them feel more secure

 • If the problem continues, get in touch with your vet